This post contains affiliate links. Read the full disclosure here.

 Storage and Freezing Instructions

-This cheesecake can be stored in the fridge for up to 6 days.
+This cheesecake can be stored in the fridge for 5-6 days.
 It will soften quite a bit at room temperature so I don't recommend leaving it out of the fridge for too long!
 If it starts to soften too much, you can pop it in the freezer for a little bit to firm it up.

-To freeze this cheesecake, just cut it into slices, wrap them in aluminum foil, then put the slices in a freezer/ziploc bag.
+To freeze the vegan chocolate cheesecake, just cut it into slices, wrap them in aluminum foil, then put the slices in a freezer/ziploc bag.
 If you can, try to leave the top layer of chocolate coconut whipped cream off of the cheesecake until right before serving, as it can crack in the freezer.

-If you already put the top layer of whipped cream on, no worries.
+If you already put the whipped cream on top, no worries.
 It will still taste great when thawed.
 To thaw, place the individual slices in the refrigerator.

 Vegan Chocolate Cheesecake